Undergraduate Degree Students

 Nineteen (19) hours is the maximum load.
 Any student desiring to register for more than 19 credit hours must have:

 - completed all Learning Support course requirements, and

 - have earned a minimum cumulative grade point average (GPA) of 3.0.

-To request an overload complete the Overload Request form (available on myChargerNet) and obtaining an advisor's signature and the approval of one of the following: an academic division dean, extended campus coordinator, vice president for Williamson Campus, associate vice president for faculty, curriculum and programs, or the regional services and southern campuses dean.
+To request an overload, complete the Overload Request form which is located on the Office of Records webpage and obtain an advisor's signature and the approval of one of the following: an academic division dean, extended campus coordinator, vice president for Williamson Campus, associate vice president for faculty, curriculum and programs, or the regional services and southern campuses dean.

 For eligible students, online registration is available through myChargerNet, which is accessed from www.columbiastate.edu.
 Columbia State conducts Priority Registration (pre-selection of classes) for current students.
 Registration information is emailed to all current students to inform them of their day to priority register.
 Students have an assigned advisor who will assist in course selection.
 Registration for first-time and readmitted students occurs during the open registration period as listed (see Important Dates ) Student orientations are scheduled before the Fall and Spring semesters to assist new and transfer students in registering for classes.
-The Columbia State web site each semester also has information on applying for admission or readmission, testing requirements, paying fees, and dropping or adding classes.
+Each semester the Columbia State website also has information on applying for admission or readmission, testing requirements, paying fees, and dropping or adding classes.

 Change of Registration Status